 Implementing some aspects of automation into an agile, cloud-focused environment often means investing in DevOps-focused initiatives.
 Using a CI/CD pipeline as a central pillar, a variety of testing and policy enforcement can be seamlessly integrated and automated along with daily development and deployment work.

-When it comes time to seek compliance or certification, security tooling should make it easy for engineers to provide auditors with data/proof.
+When it comes time to seek cloud security and compliance certification, security tooling should make it easy for engineers to provide auditors with data/proof.
 KPI-focused work grinds to a halt if engineers are scrambling to write bespoke scripts and queries to surface security data.

 Audits often occur with strict deadlines looming; providing the requested data promptly is crucial for meeting those timeframes.
 Being able to quickly retrieve data enables a smoother and more efficient audit process.
 Having a repeatable process for extracting relevant data also ensures it’s accurate and to standards.
 A bash script that was hastily written to scrape Git logs may not provide the most consistent or useful data.